ferrous-systems/rust-training/training-slides/src/async-building-blocks.md

 ## Futures are poll-based

 They can be checked if they are _done_, and are usually mapped to readiness based APIs.
-Those can be polling or event-driven.
 Some examples:

-- An event driven executor on a full Linux OS driven by [`epoll`](https://man7.org/linux/man-pages/man7/epoll.7.html).
-- A polling executor on an embedded system which simply polls in a permanent loop.
+- On a UNIX based OS: Using the [`epoll`](https://man7.org/linux/man-pages/man7/epoll.7.html) mechanism.
-- An event driven executor on an Embedded ARM Cortex-M using architecture specific wakeup and sleep instructions.
+- On an Embedded ARM Cortex-M: Using architecture specific wakeup and sleep instructions.

 ## .await registers interest in completion